JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

+> [!TIP]
+> If a method returns a value, you only need to call `Callback()` or `ReturnValue()`.
+Rocks will look to see if a callback has been given, and if it has, it uses that delegate to get the return value - it'll ignore the return value specified with `ReturnValue()`.
+If no callback is given, then you must call `ReturnValue()` to provide a return value.

 ### Passing Constructor Arguments to a Mock

 If you want to mock a class with virtual members where the class only has constructors with multiple arguments, you can do it.
 You pass the constructor arguments to `Instance()`.
 Rocks will generate an override of `Instance()` for each constructor that exists on the target type.
 Here's an example: